RhubarbPHP/Module.RestApi/docs/model-bound.md

 }
 ```

-> Try to avoid aliasing properties like this unless absolutely necessary.
-If possible fix a poor choice
+> Try to avoid aliasing properties like this unless absolutely necessary, as it can cause confusion later
+> when you expect resource field names to match their models.
+If possible fix a poor choice of column name
-> of column name in the model itself rather than aliasing it in the REST API.
+> in the model itself rather than aliasing it in the REST API.

 You can also use callbacks to calculate values that aren't based on columns: